 The first way a private ARPA could fill this niche is through interactions between program managers.
 Program managers should be drawn from a wide range of technical experience.
 This diversity combined with setting up cultural expectations are set up correctly (riffing off of Bell Labs’ open-door policy^5 for example) could go a long way towards fulfilling this part of the niche.

 It would seem like programs that initially revolve around externalized research might present a challenge to creating high-collaboration environments.
-However, DARPA PMs seem to do a good (emulatable) job addressing these challenges by holding regular closed-door meetings (so people can talk about real problems instead of just showing off good results) and making sure different performers know each other.<A large part of a DARPA program manager’s job is focused network building> ^6 The shift from externalized research to internalized over the course of a Focused Program Organization will make the program further look like parts of a corporate lab.
+However, DARPA PMs seem to do a good (emulatable) job addressing these challenges by holding regular closed-door meetings (so people can talk about real problems instead of just showing off good results) and making sure different performers know each other.<A large part of a DARPA program manager’s job is focused network building> ^6 The shift from externalized research to internalized over the course of a Exploratory Program Organization will make the program further look like parts of a corporate lab.

 Realistically, a private ARPA won’t be able to fulfill this role as well as a golden-age corporate lab, but it will fill this part of the niche better than academia or startups do today.

 Seedling programs, encouraging serendipity, and free radicals (see ::put link to #2::) as well as running multiple programs with different levels of maturity<A private DARPA riff both can and must do multiple experiments at once> could go a long way towards enabling smooth transitions from early TRLs to middle TRLs.
 Admittedly, smoothing the transition from middle TRLs to later TRLs is tricky to structurally build into a private ARPA.
-One potential smoothing mechanism is how Focused Program Organizations can become independent organizations whose purpose is to get the technology that they developed out into the world, either by selling it as a startup or helping people adopt it as a non-profit.
+One potential smoothing mechanism is how Exploratory Program Organizations can become independent organizations whose purpose is to get the technology that they developed out into the world, either by selling it as a startup or helping people adopt it as a non-profit.
 Of course, many technologies are more effective if they're absorbed by existing organizations — especially things like new processes.^7 Building a consistent system to encourage existing organizations to integrate new technology is incredibly hard — even DARPA has a mixed record on transitioning.
 Despite that difficulty (and perhaps because of it) it’s something that an ARPA-riff needs to strive for from day one.<An ARPA-Riff could establish sales channels for frontier tech>::This feels like an awkward link::

 Similar to the transitions to existing organizations mentioned in #4 above, this is a challenge for an ARPA-riff compared to a corporate lab.
 There are several experiments that the organization can and should try in order to establish default customers<An ARPA-Riff could establish sales channels for frontier tech> but they are all contingent on relationships, reputation, and specific circumstances.
 Realizing that positioning technology to fail is a potential failure point<Reasons why an arpa riff would succeed or fail> will hopefully make it into a self-defeating prophecy but at the same time, too much focus on adoptability can push programs towards boring safe decisions.